sabob/kudu/README.md

 The following options are passed to the events:

 options = {
-    oldCtrl     : old controller which is being removed newCtrl     : new controller being added
+    prevCtrl     : previous controller which is being removed newCtrl     : new controller being added
     isMainCtrl  : (experimental) true if the new controller replaces the main view eg the target specified in kudu initialization is replaced.
 If false it means the new controller is a sub view on another controller